sdabhi23/bsedata/README.md

 ## Introduction

 bsedata is a library for collecting real-time data from Bombay Stock Exchange (India).
-It can be used in various types of projects which requires getting live quotes for a given stock or index or build large data sets for further data analytics.
-You can also build cli applications which can provide you live market details at a blazing fast speeds, much faster that the browsers.
-The accuracy of data is only as correct as provided on m.bseindia.com.
+It can be used in various types of projects which require getting live quotes for a given stock or index or build large data sets for data analysis.
+You can also build CLI applications which can provide live market details at blazing fast speeds, much faster than that in a browser.
+The data is as accurate as provided on the [BSE website](m.bseindia.com).

 ## Roadmap:

-- [x] Getting live quotes for stocks using stock codes.
+- [x] Getting live quotes using stock codes.
-- [x] Return data in both json and python dict and list formats.
+- [x] Return data in both json and python (dict and list) formats.
 - [x] Getting list of top losers.
 - [x] Getting list of top gainers.
 - [x] Getting quotes for all the indices traded in BSE.